gardener-attic/component-cli/docs/reference/components-cli_component-archive_component-references_add.md

       --component-name string      name of the component
       --component-version string   version of the component -h, --help                       help for add
-      --repo-ctx string            repository context url for component to upload.
+      --repo-ctx string            [OPTIONAL] repository context url for component to upload.
 The repository url will be automatically added to the repository contexts.
   -r, --resource string            The path to the resources defined as yaml or json
 ```